abbypmkatz/abbypmkatz.github.io/index.md

 ---
 layout: default
-title: Welcome to My Site
+title: Welcome
 ---
-# Welcome to My Site
+# Hi!
+I'm Abby.
+Welcome to my site.
-This is a simple introduction to my site.
+I am a secondyear PhD student in the Behavioral and Social Health Sciences program at Brown University School of Public Health.
+This website is a static site produced for the summer workshop, *Digital Humanities Projects 2023* through the [Center for Digital Scholarship](https://library.brown.edu/create/cds/about/).